erika-e/dotfiles/README.md

 * Install [Oh-My-Zsh](https://ohmyz.sh/)
 * Install [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions)
 * Copy the `.zshrc` from this repo to `~/.zshrc`
+* Enables the [git plugin](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/git) for Oh-My-Zsh, see the link for the aliases this will install
 * Install VSCode extensions [with the command line](https://code.visualstudio.com/docs/editor/extension-marketplace#_command-line-extension-management).
 You can find the extensions that will be installed in `vscode-extensions.txt`
 * Create the VSCode `settings.json` if it does not exist and copy the `settings.json` from this repo to the appropriate location
-* Clone my local testing [jaffle_shop](https://github.com/erika-e/jaffle_shop) dbt project and append a `jaffle_shop` profile to your profiles.yml if it already existed
+* Clone my local testing [jaffle_shop](https://github.com/erika-e/jaffle_shop) dbt project and append a `jaffle_shop` profile to your profiles.yml if it already existed.
+See the repo README for instructions on testing your dbt setup with this project.

 ## Run the setup script